Sidekick

 Regional Insights

-Costs shift by area type.
-Urban spots raise parking and insurance 20-30%.
-Suburban areas balance all categories best.
-Rural zones cut fuel needs but lift maintenance slightly.
+Costs change by location.
+Urban areas boost parking and insurance by 20-30%.
+Suburban spots balance all costs best.
+Rural zones cut fuel but raise maintenance a bit.

-Initial data shows even spread across regions.
-No single area dominates the sample.
+Initial data spreads even across regions.
+No area stands out in the sample.
+Check your zip code in Sidekick for exact numbers.

 Mileage Impact

-Optimal pattern: Drive 12,000 miles yearly.
-Sell or trade before 30k total miles to cap value loss.
-Steady use keeps fuel and maintenance predictable.
+Drive 12,000 miles yearly for best results.
+Sell or trade before 30,000 total miles to limit value loss.
+Steady miles keep fuel and maintenance steady.

 Savings Opportunities